Tornado Warning issued for Cook by NWS - NewsBreak

 Tornado Warning issued for Cook by NWS

-Effective: 2021-10-10 17:36:00 CDT Expires: 2021-10-10 18:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-10-10 17:46:00 CDT Expires: 2021-10-10 18:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Cook The National Weather Service in Duluth MN has issued a * Tornado Warning for North central Cook County in northeastern Minnesota * Until 615 PM CDT. * At 536 PM CDT, a severe thunderstorm capable of producing a tornado was located near Eagle Mountain, or 8 miles northwest of Grand Marais, moving northeast at 25 mph.
+Target Area: Cook A TORNADO WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTH CENTRAL COOK COUNTY At 546 PM CDT, a severe thunderstorm capable of producing a tornado was located 8 miles east of Eagle Mountain, or 11 miles north of Grand Marais, moving northeast at 25 mph.
 HAZARD...Tornado and quarter size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations impacted include Boundary Waters Canoe Area Wilderness North of the Gunflint Trail.
+Tree damage is likely.
+Locations impacted include Pine Lake, Clearwater Lake, Bearskin Lake, Daniels Lake, Two Island Lake, and Watab Lake.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 INalerts.weather.gov

 Comments / 0